 With regards pedestrian safety, the Street Hub is positioned away from any road edges on a wide section of pavement, so it would not impede pedestrian movements as ample footway width would be retained.
 Allowing for the orientation of the Street Hub's user interface in relation to passing motorists, the public safety of those using it would not be put at risk as they would be set off the kerb edge.
 Furthermore, the proposed Street Hub would be located in a position currently used by existing phone boxes.
-Given that the proposal would be smaller in its footprint it is deemed that the proposal would not be present that would be replaced.
+Given that the proposal would be smaller in its footprint it is deemed that the proposal would not be detrimental to ease of access and movement or the operation of the highway when compared to those present that would be replaced.